 Local Geofilters are a great advertising tool for events and brick and mortar locations.
 You setup a filter that is designed around your event or business, and can activate the filter for a certain location.
 The cost of this option depends on the size of the area, and the duration that the filter will be live.
 These can also be setup for stores, venues, neighborhoods, or whatever location you’d like, and are a relatively inexpensive way to gain brand exposure.

 We ran a Geofilter for our digital marketing conference (M2Con) in Lake George this past fall.
 The filter was live from 9am – 5pm, and covered the grounds of Fort William Henry Hotel and Conference Center (the venue where we held our event).
 The filter cost about $7 to run (not including design).

 Snapchat is a fun way to get your brand on the mobile phones of 18-34 year olds.
 Since they are constantly looking at their phone anyway, what better place advertise?

-Have questions?
+Wondering how to get started with SnapChat advertising?
 Contact Us now for a free marketing consultation!

 Curious about other ways to get the word out about your business on social media?
 Learn more about developing a social media strategy for your business here!